 - Clean & Dry Gently: Use a mild, non-soap cleanser and pat dry thoroughly after washing.

-- Use Antifungal Products: Apply over-the-counter pircotone olamine washes, ketoconazole, selenium sulphide once or twice weekly.
+- Use Antifungal Products: Apply over-the-counter piroctone olamine washes, ketoconazole, or selenium sulphide once or twice weekly.
 DermNet NZ provides details on these treatments.

 - Avoid Irritants: Steer clear of fragranced soaps, tight clothing, and harsh scrubbing.